Agoric/documentation/main/glossary/README.md

 Extent must be Comparable.

 ## Handle
-A handle is a unique identifier implemented as an JavaScript object.
-Only its identity is meaningful, so most handles do not properties.
+A handle is a unique identifier implemented as a JavaScript object.
+Only its identity is meaningful, so most handles do not have properties.
 Unlike number or string identifiers, handles are unforgeable.
 This means no one who doesn't already have reference to the handle can create a fake a new reference to it.

 For example, there exists an `offerHandle` is Zoe contracts.
 The `offerHandle` is the key to knowing what the current allocation for this offer is or to reallocate assets to this offerHandle.